 “Exercise slows the normal physiologic changes of aging.
 It improves mood and your sense of well-being.
 Exercise also can help manage chronic diseases such as high blood pressure, high cholesterol, heart disease, peripheral vascular disease and diabetes,” said Dr. Chad Giles, non-operative orthopedics specialist at Marshfield Clinic Health System.
 “It helps reduce the risk of physical disability, increases life expectancy and quality of life.”

 It also can improve body composition by decreasing body fat and increasing muscle mass.
 Resistance training increases bone density, which may prevent fragility fractures, improve balance and reduce risk of falls.

 Staying fit as you age

 As women age, it’s important to consider transitioning to low-impact activities that decrease force and stress at the joints.

-If you’re just starting an exercise routine, talk with your provider, especially if you have risk factors for heart disease, such as smoking, high blood pressure, high cholesterol, diabetes or a family history.
+If you’re just starting an exercise workout over 50, talk with your provider, especially if you have risk factors for heart disease, such as smoking, high blood pressure, high cholesterol, diabetes or a family history.
 As you ease into a routine, remember to start slow, don’t strain yourself and do shorter workouts at the beginning.